sfajfer/Master-of-Gu/chapters/11-Combat.md

 As a reaction or for free at any time during their turn, a Gu Master can self-detonate any Gu owned and refined by them with a single thought.
 The Gu Master must be conscious to do so, and can detonate as many or as few Gu as they want, from any distance.
 If the Gu is being suppressed, for example by the land spirit of a blessed land, the Gu Master cannot self-detonate it.
 Otherwise, the chosen Gu instantly die, with no other effects.
 If the Gu has a self-detonation ability, it does not trigger, since the Gu was not activated.

 ## Bonus Actions
-Bonus actions are generally fast and low-effort, such as stowing/taking a Gu from your aperture, opening an unlocked door, or pulling a lever.
+Bonus actions are generally fast and low-effort, such as giving a creature a Gu from your aperture, opening an unlocked door, or pulling a lever.

 ## Damage
 When you take damage, subtract that amount from your current Hit Points, to a minimum of 0.
 When you hit 0 Hit Points, make a **Perseverance** test.
 On a failure, you are *Dying*.
 On a success, you enter *Final Stand*.